-We’ve gathered some of the best selling books of all time many students across the world can find to their liking.
-These titles appeared on the New York Times top 10 best seller list at one point or another.
-They range from fantasy titles to thrillers and coming-of-age stories.
+We have compiled some of the best selling books of all time that students from all over the world can find to their liking.
+These titles have at one time or another appeared on the New York Times Top 10 Selling Books list.
+They range from fantasy to thrillers to coming-of-age stories, perhaps helping you answer the question "how to write my essay" or pass your exam with A's.

 The Institute, Stephen King